nbolar/nbolar.github.io/_posts/2019-04-26-playstatus.md

 ## What is PlayStatus?
 PlayStatus is a macOS menu bar app that allows you to control music playback of Apple Music, Spotify and iTunes.

+#### The Search Functionality works only for songs present in your iTunes Library.

 You can check out the project on [GitHub](https://github.com/nbolar/PlayStatus).

 ---